AID Systems Guide โ Omnipod 5

 The quick method

-Avoid large carbohydrate loads all at once, as glucose may spike and the algorithm may increase insulin, raising hypo risk.
+Avoid large carbohydrate loads all at once โ glucose may spike and the algorithm may increase insulin, raising hypo risk.

 The comprehensive planned method

-To use this method, work through the Exercise Guide.
-You need to understand exercise types, bolus reductions, and how to adjust plans after trials.
+To use this approach, work through the Exercise Guide to understand exercise types, bolus reductions, and how to adapt plans after trials.

-The T25/T25 table should now make sense.
-If you have not read the article on the recent AID and Exercise Consensus Guideline, the infographic under the T25/T25 grid is particularly useful.
+The T25/T25 table below tends to make more sense once you have read the exercise guide.
+The AID and Exercise Consensus Guideline is also worth reading โ the infographic under the T25/T25 grid is particularly useful.

-This downloadable exercise tool for Omnipod 5 makes creating and adapting exercise plans easier.
+This downloadable exercise planning tool for Omnipod 5 makes creating and adapting exercise plans easier.